-Bridget is excited by the opportunity to be a trustee for education for nurtureuk.
+Bridget is excited by the opportunity to be Vice Chair for education for nurtureuk.
 She has been working with pupils with SEMH and SEND needs for 25 years, starting in a small mainstream village school.

 Bridget then moved into a 38-week SEMH provision, where she developed her passion for working with pupils with emotional and behavioural difficulties.
 It was clear to her that the priority for these pupils was to gain a solid foundation in their early development, to ensure positive growth in their emotional and educational development and reach their full potential.